English K–2 units

 K–2 multi-age units

-Forty sample K-2 multi-age units will be available for download, released in a phased manner across 2022 and 2023.
+Forty sample K–2 multi-age units are available for download.
 These units are cumulative and are designed to be taught in numerical order.
 A suggested term-by-term approach, aligned with the department’s scope and sequence is outlined below, including the mentor textual concept(s) and unit description.
 This approach covers all Early Stage 1 and Stage 1 syllabus outcomes and content in both the A and B year cycle.

 K–2 multi-age – Year A